 Royal Delux Supply $49/sqm, country of origin: Holland

-Artificial Grass DIY Installation Guide
+DIY Synthetic Grass Installation Guide

-Excavate the area to be grassed at least 70 mm below existing grass, pavers, driveway or garden bed borders.
+To start your DIY synthetic grass, you excavate the area to be grassed at least 70 mm below existing grass, pavers, driveway or garden bed borders.

 Make sure all cellulose material (leaves, roots, bark and twigs) have been removed.